lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
-It is used to associate an optional value with a cell, such as the color values shown in the previous example.
+It is used to associate an optional arbitrary value with a cell.
 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-Selection state is managed via several methods that `LMTableView` inherits MarkupKit's extensions to `UITableView`.
-These methods are added to `UITableView` primarily so casting is not required when using an `LMTableView` instance with `UITableViewController`; however, they can also be used by other custom `UITableView` subclasses:
+In general, the `checked` property should not be set directly.
+Instead, its state is typically managed via the following `LMTableView` methods:

-    - (nullable NSString *)nameForSection:(NSInteger)section;
+    - (nullable id)valueForSection:(NSInteger)section;
-    - (NSInteger)sectionWithName:(NSString *)name;
+    - (void)setValue:(nullable id)value forSection:(NSInteger)section;

-    - (NSInteger)rowForCellWithValue:(nullable id)value inSection:(NSInteger)section;
+    - (NSArray *)valuesForSection:(NSInteger)section;
-    - (NSInteger)rowForCheckedCellInSection:(NSInteger)section
+    - (void)setValues:(NSArray *)values forSection:(NSInteger)section;

-The first method, `nameForSection:`, returns the name associated with a given section, or `nil` if the section does not have a name.
-The second method, `sectionWithName:`, returns the index of a named section.
-The remaining two methods, `rowForCellWithValue:inSection:` and `rowForCheckedCellInSection:`, return the index of a row within a given section whose cell has the given value or checked state, respectively.
+The first two methods get and set a single selected value and are typically used with sections whose selection mode is set to "singleCheckmark".
+The second set of methods are used to get and set a list of selected values and are typically used with sections using the "multipleCheckmarks" selection mode.

 ### Accessory Views
 The `backgroundView` processing instruction can be used to assign a background view to a table view.
 It corresponds to a call to the `setBackgroundView:` method of the `UITableView` class.
 For example, this markup creates a grouped table view with a linear gradient background: